Cornwall council has unanimously approved to progress its draft Household Resources & Waste strategy to a public consultation.

 Earlier this month, the council issued prior information notice for the contract, which will start on April 1 next year.

-The notice for the contract, which was valued at approximately £20 million, explained that the authority is working on a “major programme” for the commissioning of future waste and recycling collection throughout Cornwall that will deliver a “cost effective and enhanced performance contract in line with objectives for reducing waste and increasing recycling rates.”
+The notice for the contract explained that the authority is working on a “major programme” for the commissioning of future waste and recycling collection throughout Cornwall that will deliver a “cost effective and enhanced performance contract in line with objectives for reducing waste and increasing recycling rates.”

 It is envisaged this contract will have an initial term of 8 years with provision to extend by a further 2 years.